jaysen/txt/wiki/projects/PublicTxt/PublicTxt.md

-# Project Name: Public Text
+# Project Name: PublicTxt

 ## Overview
-Public Text is an experimental platform combining the power of Git's version control with the dynamic world of public discourse, web browsing, social bookmarking, wikis and blogging.
-It's designed to enhance how we manage, share, and interact with information in a transparent, collaborative online space.
+PublicTxt is aiming to be an experimental platform combining the power of Git's version control with the dynamic world of public discourse, web browsing, social bookmarking, wikis and blogging.
+It aims to enhance how we manage, share, and interact with information in a transparent, collaborative online space.

+**Currently in Concept Phase**

 ## Key Features of the ecosystem

 - **Plain text**: Using Markdown for simple, flexible content creation and editing.
-Tags and more complex metadata is stored using an open plaintext protocol.
+Tags and more complex metadata is stored using an open plain-text protocol.
 - **Immutable Public Records**: Leveraging Git for transparent, reliable record-keeping.
 -  **GIT Topic Branches**: Using different branches to allow following certain aspects of a repo.
 These use shared naming standards - see [Git Topic Branches](GitTopicBranches.md)
 - **Consensus and Reputation Mechanisms**: Empowering community-driven content management and peer review.